alex-ten/HFSP/content/analyses/open_loop/3 effects.md

 ### 3.1.
 Effects of variable inclusion on model performance

 Next, I took a more systematic approach to examining the effects of individual predictors on model performance.
-A quick way to do this would be to fit a linear regression model of all predictor variables on a dependent performance metric (e.g. AIC).
+A quick way to do this is to fit a linear regression model of all predictor variables on a dependent performance metric (e.g. AIC).
 If we regress binary variables (0 = excluded from model, 1 included in model) on AIC, we can interpret the resulting coefficients as linear effects of including them on the relative estimated Kullback-Leibler distance between the corresponding model and the true model of our data:

 <pre class='codeblock'>
               Estimate Std.
 Error    t value   Pr(>|t|)